Britain’s ‘hot’ fugitive is now in police custody after his mug shot went viral

-Droves replied to West Yorkshire police department’s post — which asked, “can you help us to locate Jonathan Cahill?" — seemingly drawn to the 37-year-old’s blue eyes, chiseled jawline, stony gaze and description of his 6-foot height.
+Droves replied to the West Yorkshire police department’s post — which asked, “Can you help us to locate Jonathan Cahill?” — seemingly drawn to the 37-year-old’s blue eyes, chiseled jawline, stony gaze and description of his 6-foot height.

 “Daddy I’m in love with a criminal,” wrote one person.
 “I mean he has committed a crime.. but dang!!!!” wrote another.
 One said, “I have handcuffs.”
 There were many other wildly inappropriate comments that cannot be published in The Washington Post.

-Cahill, who police said breached the terms of his September release from prison was swiftly branded “fit felon” or “criminally hot” as some on social media described him as “Wakefield’s Jeremy Meeks,” a reference to the American “hot felon” who also went viral in 2014 after a California police department shared his mug shot to Facebook, where he was branded “The Blue-Eyed Bandit” and “Jail Bae.”
+Cahill, who police said breached the terms of his September release from prison, was swiftly branded “fit felon” or “criminally hot,” and some on social media described him as “Wakefield’s Jeremy Meeks,” a reference to the American “hot felon” whose image also became popular in 2014 after a California police department shared his mug shot to Facebook, where he was branded “The Blue-Eyed Bandit” and “Jail Bae.”

-West Yorkshire police declined to comment on the public’s “meme-ification” of convicted criminals and if the mass fawning over Cahill helped officers locate him.
+West Yorkshire police declined to comment on the public’s “meme-ification” of convicted criminals and whether the mass fawning over Cahill helped officers to find him.

 But social media analyst Matt Navarra said the Internet’s fascination with such men — despite their criminal backgrounds — is a “curious phenomenon.”
-Some have urged those who may be swooning to pay attention to rap sheets, rather than their looks.
+Some have urged those who may be swooning to pay attention to rap sheets, rather than the men’s looks.

 Navarra compared the response to Cahill’s mug shot to the “halo effect” — “where one highly positive or desirable attribute of a person can lead us to have the same positive feelings about other less desirable attributes of the same person or a brand.”